QuarticCat/my-codewars-solutions/README.md

 Here are my codewars solutions.

-Since not all characters used in Codewars questions are valid in path, I write an index.
+Since not all characters used in question titles are valid in path, I write an index.

 ## Index